FelixFahne/7/README.md

 - `feature_label.csv` – features extracted from the annotated datasets.
 - `2024ACLESLMainCodes_Results/` – sample results from the accompanying paper.
 - `dialogue_pred.ipynb` and `ESL_AddedExperinments.ipynb` – main notebooks for preprocessing, training and evaluation.
-- `prepare_data.py` – script that converts the Excel files under `SLDEA Data/` to the CSV structure expected by the notebooks.
+- `src/preprocessing.py` – converts uploaded Excel/CSV files to the CSV structure
-  It is executed automatically when starting the app.
+  expected by the notebooks and produces `feature_label.csv`.

 ## Dataset